 - Vierling Dill– this dill is slow to bolt, and can grow all summer.
 This variety does well in warm climates.

 Dill can grow as large as 5 feet tall, but most varieties reach around 3 feet.
 The plant has fine feathery looking leaves that grow around the stalk.
 The leaf is actually a unit that stands off from the stalk with the tiny tendrils, or feathery part, on it.
 The flowers look like clusters of small yellow umbrellas that can be up to 6 inches wide.

 Dill does not require pruning, but you may want to do it if you grow in a container.
 If you pinch back the top of the plant, it will encourage it to grow bushier instead of taller.

 If you want the plant to continue to grow you will want to prune the flowers.
-If the dill goes to seed the plant will die.
+If the dill goes to seed the plant won’t make it.
 Dill will cross pollinate with other herbs, and you do not want this to happen, so pinching back the flowers will prevent it.

 If you harvest regularly you won’t need to prune.
 You can prune with scissors or pinch off with your finger.
 To prune you will want to look at what needs taken off, for example the flower, cut above the joint on the stalk where it is growing from.
 Even when you prune, you will want to use the cuttings, there is no need to waste.